 A bickering couple drive fast through a downpour to catch the last ferry to their island retreat.
 In a flash, they recognize a crumpled body laying at the side of the road after much ...
 See full summary »

 A woman and her lover, who has made a living by running sex scams at hotels, decide to enter the big time by kidnapping a computer company owner and demanding $4 million ransom.
 The two ...
 See full summary »

 Set right after World War II, a naive teenage girl joins a shabby theatre troupe in Liverpool.
 During a winter production of Peter Pan, the play quickly turns into a dark metaphor for youth...
 See full summary »

-The annual British Hairdressing Championship comes to Keighley, a town where Phil and son Brian run a barbershop and Phil's ex-wife Shelly and her lover Sandra run a beauty salon.
-Phil and Shelly haven't talked in ten years, since she bolted; she's just found out her cancer is terminal; and, Ray Roberts, the reigning hairdressing champion, blows into town taunting Phil for retreating from competitive styling into barbering.
-Roberts also brings his daughter, Christina, who remembers Brian from when she was a little kid.
-Everything's set: Brian decides to enter the competition with his mom and Sandra; will Phil join in?
-Ray wants to win at any cost; will Christina go along?
+The annual British Hairdressing Championship comes to Keighley, a town where Phil and son Brian run a barbershop, and where Phil's ex-wife Shelly and her lover Sandra run a beauty salon, yet Phil and Shelly haven't talked in the ten years since she bolted.
+Shelley's just found out her cancer is terminal, and Ray Roberts, the reigning underhanded hairdressing champion, blows into town taunting Phil for retreating from competitive styling into barbering.
+Roberts also brings his daughter, Christina, who remembers Brian from when she was a little kid (as does he her).
+Everything's set: Brian decides to enter the competition with his mom and Sandra.
+Will Phil join in?
+Ray wants to win at any costs.
+Will Christina go along?
 Written by

 At one point in the movie, Ray tells Christina that she isn't in Minneapolis anymore.
 Rachael Leigh Cook, who plays Christina, is a native of Minneapolis.
 See more »

 18 of 23 people found this review helpful.